khoitnm/RoboCode/README.md

     - For example: `BeginnerBasicRobot` (in package `org.tnmk.robocode.robot`)
 - properties:
     - This file describes what should be the main class of Robot.
-    - At the same package and have the same name of robot's class.
+    - Put it at the same package in `/resources` folder and have the same name of robot's class.
     - For example: `org.tnmk.robocode.robot.BeginnerBasicRobot.properties`
 - build jar:
     - The final jar file must have the same name of robot's name